ruthie02/WGS84-to-PRS92-PTM/README.md

 # WGS84-to-PRS92-PTM
-This is a coordinate converter from WGS84 to Philippine Transverse Mercator in PRS92 datum
+This is a coordinate converter from WGS84 to Philippine Transverse Mercator in PRS92 datum using pyproj.

+The code involves datum transformation from WGS84 to PRS92, then reproject the PRS92 geographic coordinates to Philippine Transverse Mercator.